-During the year ended December 31, 2003, Ernst & Young served as our independent auditors and provided certain tax and other services.
+Engagement of Ernst & Young LLP.
+During the year ended December 31, 2004, Ernst & Young LLP (Ernst & Young) served as our independent auditors and provided certain tax and other services.
+Ernst & Young has served as our independent auditors since June 26, 2002.
 Ernst & Young representatives will be present at the annual meeting of stockholders and will have the opportunity to make a statement if they desire to do so.
 In addition, the Ernst & Young representatives will be available to respond to appropriate questions posed by any stockholders.
-The Audit Committee and the board of directors have selected Ernst & Young to continue as independent auditors to audit our financial statements for the year ended December 31, 2004.
+The Audit Committee anticipates that it will engage Ernst & Young as our independent auditors to audit our financial statements for the year ended December 31, 2005, subject to agreeing on fee estimates for the audit work.
+The Audit Committee reserves the right, however, to select new auditors at any time in the future in its discretion if it deems such decision to be in the best interest of Wells REIT and its stockholders.
+Any such decision would be disclosed to the stockholders in accordance with applicable securities laws.